alygao/chess/README.md

 ### Features Currently Supported

 Our DB current supports features to store games, users/players, and associated moves and events.
-The UI currently supports simple, mock calls to our back-end to query data.
+Our front-end application currently supports the functionality to register new players and add them to our database through the UI.